Rising Out of Hatred: The Awakening of a Former White Nationalist (Paperback)

 The heir apparent to the White Nationalist throne went to a liberal college and ended up changing his views.
 This true story of David Duke's godson and his journey from racist to anti-racist is a must read.— From Mary's Book List

-From a Pulitzer Prize-winning reporter, the powerful story of how a prominent white supremacist changed his heart and mind.
-This is a book to help us understand the American moment and to help us better understand one another.
+The powerful story of how a prominent white supremacist changed his heart and mind.
+From the Pulitzer Prize-winning reporter, this is a book to help us understand the American moment and to help us better understand one another.